-- 2. (Optional) On the Context toolbar, set the Sample Size (pickup region) as a single "Point Sample", "3 x 3 Average" or "5 x 5 Average" area.
-The last two options let you sample an "averaged" colour over a square pixel region. - Left-click with the tool anywhere on an image to "pick up" the 3. colour at that point as the new foreground colour.
+- (Optional) On the Context toolbar, set the Sample Size (pickup region) as a single "Point Sample", "3 x 3 Average" or "5 x 5 Average" area.
+The last two options let you sample an "averaged" colour over a square pixel region, ideal for sampling halftone images, i.e. when point sampling is not suitable. - 3.
+Left-click with the tool anywhere on an image to "pick up" the colour at that point as the new foreground colour.
 Right-click to define a new background colour.

-On the Colour tab, click and drag the mouse pointer (dropper cursor) around the Colour Spectrum.
-The tab's active colour swatch updates to the colour at the cursor position.
+1. On the Colour tab, click and drag the mouse pointer (dropper cursor) around the Colour Spectrum.
+As you move the dropper cursor around the spectrum, the tab's active colour swatch updates to the colour at the cursor position.